StockSharp/StockSharp/Algo.Analytics.FSharp/README.md

 ### BiggestCandleScript
 Loads candles for each security and identifies the candle with the greatest range and the candle with the highest volume.
 The results are displayed on two charts using bubble series.

-## Building and Running

-1. Install the **.NET 6 SDK** and ensure that the `dotnet` command is available.
-2. Open `StockSharp.sln` in Visual Studio or run `dotnet build` from the repository root.
-The project `Algo.Analytics.FSharp` will be built as a class library.
-3. To run a script, reference it from your application or load it through the **S# Designer** analytics module, which provides an implementation of `IAnalyticsPanel` for displaying charts and tables.